robertdb/intive/README.md

 So I create my folder store and put all files(actions, reducers, types) there.

 #### Jest & Enzyme
-I consider myself new in these practices and try to follow TDD methodologies
+I consider myself new in these practices and try to follow TDD methodologies.